Hazel Finch Labs is a proud supporter of The Maine Monitor.

 Maine joined a coalition of 20 states in suing the U.S. Department of Transportation for threatening to cut billions in transportation funds unless states cooperate with federal immigration enforcement.
 The lawsuit follows an April 24 directive from Secretary of Transportation Sean Duffy saying that states must participate in federal immigration enforcement to continue getting funding.
 The lawsuit argues that this will put essential infrastructure at risk and violates the separation of powers in the Constitution.

 Timeline: The lawsuit was filed on May 13.
 A judge on June 19 blocked the Trump administration from withholding transportation funds from states that don’t agree to participate in some immigration enforcement actions.
+An amended complaint was filed July 8 to include D.C. and the Governor of Kentucky as plaintiffs.

 Health